Individual action on climate change: Misleading information on individual actions

 In many cases, media coverage of climate change reports only about the effects of climate change, such as extreme weather, but makes no mention of either individual or government actions which can be taken.

 The suggestion that eating a plant-based diet requires a person to become strictly vegetarian is also misinformation.
 A plant-based diet focuses on consuming foods primarily from plants but does not eliminate all animal products like a vegan diet does.
+This misconception heavily reduces the amount of people interested in initiating this certain habit as a way to individually impact climate change.

+Climate Change Education

-Climate change education, which became mandatory in Italy in 2019, is completely absent in some countries, or fails to provide information on action that individuals can take.
+As of now, climate change education is absent in most countries or fails to provide information on how to make tangible actions.
+However, progress has been made.

+Italy became the first education system in the world to implement mandatory climate change education in classrooms in 2019.
+Pushed by Education minister, Lorenzo Fioramonti, this decision requires 6-to19-year-olds to have a minimum of one hour a week on topics related to climate change.
+It is expected to provide reflective material on how the students can help reduce this phenomenon.

+This regulation creates an opportunity to ensure individual action on climate change is acknowledged, suggested and done.

 Climate inaction

 It has been hypothesised many times that no matter how strong the climate knowledge provided by risk analysts, experts and scientists is, risk perception determines agents' ultimate response in terms of mitigation.
 However, recent literature reports conflicting evidence about the actual impact of risk perception on agents' climate response.
-Rather, a no-direct perception-response link with the mediation and moderation of many other factors and a strong dependency on the context analysed is shown.
+Rather, an indirect perception-response link with the mediation and moderation of many other factors and a strong dependency on the context analysed is shown.

 Some moderation factors considered as such in the specialised literature include communication and social norms.
-Yet, conflicting evidence of the disparity between public communication about climate change and the lack of behavioural change has also been observed in the general public.
-Likewise, doubts are raised about the observance of social norms as an influencing predominant factor that affects action on climate change.
+Yet, conflicting evidence of the disparity between public communication about climate change and the lack of individual behavioural change has also been observed in the general public.
+Likewise, doubts are raised about the observance of social norms as an influencing predominant factor that affects taking action on climate change.
 Disparate evidence also showed that even agents highly engaged in mitigation (engagement is a mediation factor) actions fail ultimately to respond.